HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 Linux has come a long way.
 There was a saying that Linux is not user-friendly, doesn’t offer many software choices, needs expert-level knowledge, the user interface is not beautiful, not easy to use, etc. But all those things mentioned above are now void.

 Linux is now user-friendly, offers an intuitive and easy-to-use interface, and provides a centralized software management system with hundreds of choices.
-I want to share a joke with you; “What are air-conditioning and computers have in common ???!!!
+I want to share a joke with you; “What do air-conditioning and computers have in common ???!!!
 They are both useless when you open Windows.”

 Did you like this comparison article on Linux or Windows OS?
 If so, then please do me a favor by sharing it on your social media.
 And don’t forget to share your Linux distro experience with us in the comment section.